 Whether it’s because of the sea or the sky, its soothing effect works wonders on our mood.
 Promoting peace, tranquillity, and serenity, using the right shade of blue can create the perfect atmosphere in any room, whatever your needs.

 Keep it Classic

 The most popular look, blue and white are a match made in heaven perfect for dipping your toes into.
 Bright, breezy, and timeless, this refreshing combination is a treat for our senses.
 Inspired by the French Riviera, try layering blue bed linen with crisp white sheets to create a calming sleeping space or swap out traditional white tableware with a soft blue hue for an effortlessly elegant table setting.

 Reach for the Sky

-If you not fully committed to the dark side, try brightening up with perkier pops of blue.
-An instant way to transport your space to a balmy Greek island, cool blues are deeply invigorating, refreshingly laid-back and something you’ll never tire of.
-Try pairing with natural accessories such as rattan, linen and wood for a grown-up beachy look.
-Having the blues has never looked so good.
+If you’re not fully committed to the dark side, try brightening up your space with perkier pops of blue.
+An instant way to transport your home into a balmy Greek island, cool blues are deeply invigorating, refreshingly laid-back and something you’ll never get bored of.
+Try pairing brilliant blue tones with natural accessories such as rattan, linen, and wood for a grown-up beachy look.

 Pairing different shades of blue together is an instant way to create depth in the home.
 Scatter your sofa with powder blue and teal cushions alongside a deep indigo rug and coordinated curtains.
 Swap out crystal-clear vases with blue alternatives filled with your favourite florals or place an icy blue lampshade on a sapphire ceramic base.

 Whatever shade you decide to tango with, splashing out on beautiful blue accents will give your home a timeless look you’ll never tire of.
 Shop our full collection of beautiful blue homeware and accessories.
 Not feeling blue?
 Discover our expert guide on how to use colour in your home to find the right shade for you and your space.